padawan/mt-plugin-memo/README.md

 Memo can:
 * display a global message on top of every CMS screen;
-* place a text box on top of the other widgets in the right column of the entries and pages edit screen.
-The memo display and text are customizable per blog.
+* display a text box on top of the other widgets in the right column of the entries and/or pages edit screens.
+The memo display and text are customizable per site and blog.

 ## Requirements

-* MT 4.x
-* MT 5.x
+* MT 4.x, 5.x or 6.x
-* Melody 1.0

 ## Installation